SaqibOO7/Chat-Application-with-MERN/README.md

 - **Real-Time Messaging**: Users can communicate with each other instantly via messages using Socket.io.

 - **Authentication System**: A secure authentication system is in place to ensure user data is protected and only authenticated users can access the chat.

-- **User Interface**: The chat application boasts a clean, modern, and responsive UI to provide an optimal user experience across devices.

 ## Technologies Used